twixter51/MyBoard/README.md

 --(7.5) I am back for my hiatus, with that being said todays update brought in more finalizations to subscription payment features.
 You can now cancel your subscription, implemented a date time feature to indicate the expiration of your current subscription.
 More QOL to make the website sophisticated.
-I also cleaned up the read me because we had a millions version changes on one page, Im gonna keep it short and simple and only announce major changes as I am finally nearing the end of development.
+I also cleaned up the read me because we had a lot of version changes on one page, Im gonna keep it short and simple and only announce major changes as I am finally nearing the end of development.